 Redemption; Tender.
 The Bonds shall be subject, pursuant to the terms of the Trust Agreement, to extraordinary optional redemption, optional redemption and purchase in lieu of redemption prior to maturity.
-See

-"THE BONDS - Redemption," as applicable, for a description of the provisions regarding redemption and purchase in lieu of redemption.
+See "THE BONDS - Redemption" and "THE BONDS - Redemption - Purchase of the Bonds in Lieu of Optional Redemption," as applicable, for a description of the provisions regarding redemption and purchase in lieu of redemption.
 The Bonds shall be subject to mandatory tender pursuant to the terms of the Trust Agreement.
-See "THE BONDS - Mandatory Tender and Conversions," for a description of the provisions regarding mandatory tender.
+See "THE BONDS - Mandatory Tender of Bonds for Purchase; Conversions" for a description of the provisions regarding mandatory tender.